makerdao/community/governance/votes/Executive vote - April 17, 2025.md

 If this executive proposal passes, the following **actions** will occur within the Sky Protocol:

 - The Stability Parameter Bounded External Access Module (SP-BEAM) will be initialized as described below.
-- The Sky Token Rewards (SKY to USDS) APY will be adjusted.
+- The Sky Token Rewards (SKY to USDS) Annual Percentage Yield (APY) will be adjusted.
 - The Aave Lido Market (Prime Market) Direct Deposit Module (DDM) Debt Ceiling (DC) will be set to 0.
 - The Smart Burn Engine (SBE) `hop` parameter will be updated as described below.
 - **5 million USDS** and **24 million SKY** will be distributed to the Launch Project.